-Register the manager entity (=user) responsible for a specific agent.
+Register the manager entity (=user) responsible for specific agent(s).

 Module is the callback module (snmpm_user behaviour) which will be called whenever something happens (detected agent, incomming reply or incomming trap/notification).
 Note that this could have already been done as a consequence of the node config. (see users.conf).